 MA status gown

 MA status is held by graduate students at the University who do not already possess a Cambridge degree and are 24 or older.
 If you hold BA status, and are not Graduated from the University, and turn 24, you can upgrade to an MA Gown.
-Like the BA equivalent, the MA status gown an MA gown without the strings – an MA gown can likewise pass as an MA gown by tucking in the strings.
+Like the BA equivalent, the MA status gown is an MA gown without the strings – an MA gown can likewise pass as an MA status gown by tucking in the strings.

 Each college chooses its own undergraduate gown.
 The "standard" undergraduate gown is like a BA gown, but shorter.
 Colleges may then prescribe various alterations and embellishments to differentiate their own undergraduates' gowns.

 For example, the undergraduate gown at mature/graduate colleges is the standard gown with a blue cord and button hitching up the sleeves; and the undergraduate gowns for colleges that were founded as women-only institutions do not have the arm slit (the better to preserve their undergraduates' modesty).

 Undergraduate gowns usually come in one size only, and are meant to reach to the knees.
 Descriptions of each college's undergraduate gown are given in the CUH&GS Gown Guide.